( Shhh -- Beardsley Park-Treeland is Bridgeport’s best kept secret ! )

 -- Completely renovated a couple of years ago, it still looks great.
 However, with the economy still stalled, there are still open spots -- a good opportunity for the right store.

-The Former Food World, newly renovated, just waiting for a new grocery occupant...
+Food World, now reopened renovated, just waiting for a new grocery occupant...

 There is a diverse community right in the area -- one that appreciates local shopping.
 It's is also just a few blocks from both Trumbull and Stratford, Route 8, the 1-95 Connector and the Merrit.
 I've heard local merchants wishing there was a good grocery market so they can pick up food on the way home.